laurianek/xmas-challenge/README.md

 This should be all set and ready to go.
 Visit [localhost:5000](http://localhost:5000) 'et Voila'.

-Enjoy a game Noughts and Crosses!
+Have a go and enjoy the game!

 ## Features
 - 2 players in the same browser